codecurious-bln/basic-curriculum/attendee_tutorial.md

 The Google Maps javascript needs another javascript called underscore.js to work.
 Our next task is to download it and integrate it into our app.

-Open [http://underscorejs.org](http://underscorejs.org) in your Browser, scroll down to Downloads and save the Development Version as **app/assets/javascripts/underscore.js**.
+Open [http://underscorejs.org](http://underscorejs.org) in your Browser, scroll down to Downloads and save the Development Version as **vendor/assets/javascripts/underscore.js** (right click - save as).

 Add to **app/assets/javascripts/application.js**